microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-skills-luismodel-generation.md

 ### Generation

-We're in the process of consolidating the luis model deployment steps so the instruction about LUIS language model generation will come after that's done.
+We're in the process of consolidating the LUIS model deployment steps so the instruction about LUIS language model generation will come after that's done.

 ### Note